 A productivity system for writers

-This article from 2007 was the original seed of what later became the Organised Writer book, featuring a fully-developed system based on Antony's experience using, refining, and expanding the below guidelines for more than a decade.
+This article from 2007 was the original seed of what later became the book The Organised Writer, which features a fully-developed system based on Antony's experience using, refining, and expanding the below guidelines for more than a decade.

 The book contains advice, tips, and easy-to-follow steps for authors and creative workers of all kinds.